Kotlin/KEEP/proposals/const-data-class.md

 Both cached values are marked `@Transient` to prevent them to be serialized or transfered along with the data.

+Both cached values are marked `@Volatile` to allow thread safety: at worst, the value can be computed by multiple threads at the same time, but it cannot be corrupt.

 The `equals` function checks `hashcode()` equality *before* checking any other equality.
 Because the hash is most likely already cached, this enables to fail fast.
 *(Note: this assertion should be statistically checked: if most `equals` function call succeed, this will slightly slow down execution instead of speeding it up)*.